Observation of Galactic center in the sub-MeV gamma-ray band with electron-tracking Compton camera: Methods

 \section{Methods}

-The ETCC consists of a micro-pattern gaseous time projection chamber ($\mu$TPC) and pixel scintillator arrays (PSAs) where each detector functions as a Compton-scattering target and gamma-ray absorbers, respectively.
+The ETCC consists of a micro-pattern gaseous time projection chamber ($\mu$TPC), which acts as a Compton-scattering target, and pixel scintillator arrays (PSAs), which absorb and measure the scattered gamma-rays.
 The $\mu$TPC has an active volume of 30~$\times$~30~$\times$~30~cm$^{3}$ and 108 PSAs made of GSO (Gd$_{2}$SiO$_{5}$:Ce) crystals are arranged around it, each with 8~$\times$~8 pixels.
 Further details of the on-board instrumentation are described in Ref.~\cite{2022Takada}.

+The ETCC imaging performance is quantified by the half-power radius (HPR) of the PSF, defined as the angular radius within which 50\% of the reconstructed gamma-ray events from a point source are contained in the forward imaging~\cite{Tanimori2017, Tanimori_2015, Bernard2022}.
+This definition is based on geometrical optics and is consistent with those used in optical, X-ray, and GeV gamma-ray telescopes.
+The PSF is defined for each incident gamma-ray, and the image brightness is determined accordingly.
+As a result, the reconstructed image preserves high linearity and quantitative reliability.
+The ETCC is the first instrument to establish a rigorous PSF definition for gamma rays in the MeV band and to enable image analyses based on linear imaging principles widely used in astronomy.

+In contrast, the angular resolution measure (ARM), commonly used in Compton telescopes, characterizes the width of the Compton scattering angle distribution.
+The ARM does not represent the width of the PSF in forward imaging and therefore differs fundamentally from the geometrical optics-based definition of angular resolution.
+Because the scatter-plane deviation (SPD)~\cite{Tanimori_2015} cannot be properly measured in conventional Compton cameras, a PSF cannot be defined in the same sense as in optical systems.
+Consequently, an image intensity cannot be uniquely assigned to each spatial direction, and linear image analysis methods analogous to those used in optics are not directly applicable.
+Instead, imaging performance must be evaluated statistically, requiring modeling of large data sets, source distributions, and background noise.
+Accordingly, the angular resolution that characterizes the imaging capability of the ETCC is fundamentally different from the ARM.

 To improve the accuracy of the recoil electron direction, we applied a deep learning method based on convolutional neural networks~\cite{Ikeda2021}.
-The effective area and PSF at 511~keV are estimated to be 0.59~cm$^2$ and 20~degrees, respectively.
+The effective area and the HPR at 511~keV are estimated to be 0.59~cm$^2$ and 20~degrees, respectively.
+The energy resolution, defined as the full width at half maximum (FWHM), is 14\% at 511~keV.
+Detailed measurements of the energy resolution as a function of energy are described in Ref.~\cite{2022Takada}.

 The SMILE-2+ balloon flight was launched from Alice Springs, Australia, on 2018-04-07T06:24 (format $YYYY$-$MM$-$DD$T$hh$:$mm$ where $YYYY$ is year, $MM$ is month, $DD$ is day of month, $hh$ is hour, and $mm$ is minute) Australian Central Standard Time (ACST).
-The ETCC captured the Galactic center within the FOV of a zenith angle below 60$^{\circ}$ on 2018-04-08T01:00 ACST, and remained observable for approximately 5 hours.
+The ETCC captured the Galactic center within the FOV of a zenith angle below 60$^{\circ}$ on 2018-04-08T01:00 ACST, and it remained observable for approximately 5 hours.